nlitza/Sudbury-Paper/README.md

 # Sudbury-Paper

 # Data and Scripts for Impact and Crystallization Modeling of the Sudbury Basin

 ## Overview
-This Zenodo archive contains input files and analysis scripts used in the study:
+This archive contains input files and analysis scripts used in the study:

 **Impact and Crystallization Modeling of the Sudbury Basin and its Implications for a Hadean Crust**
 Litza et al. (2026)